Jack de Vries (soccer): Club career

 Born in Dayton, Ohio, de Vries is the son of the Dutch former professional soccer player Raimo de Vries.
-De Vries then moved with his family to Brussels in Belgium.
+De Vries then moved with his family unit to Brussels in Belgium.
 While living in Belgium, de Vries was part of the youth academy at Anderlecht for three seasons before moving with his family back to the United States in Virginia Beach, Virginia.

 In 2015, de Vries moved again to Philadelphia, Pennsylvania, where he joined the YSC Academy, the youth development system of Major League Soccer club Philadelphia Union.
 In December 2018, de Vries committed to playing college soccer for the Virginia Cavaliers at the University of Virginia.
 Prior to the 2019 season, de Vries joined USL Championship side Bethlehem Steel, the reserve affiliate for the Union.
 He joined the club on a USL academy contract, allowing him to retain his college soccer eligibility.

 On March 10, 2019, de Vries made his professional debut for Bethlehem Steel in their opening match against Birmingham Legion.
 He came on as a late game substitute for Zach Zandi, as the Steel won 2–0.